0chroma/InductionDB/README.md

 changes will be on the latest schema, and data won't be corrupted from version mismatches.

 In the future, validators could be used to implement a "slow-mode" for when there are too many clients changing a manifold at once.
-This can narrow the scope of peers that are allowed to propogate changes.
+You could have a validator that drops changes from peers that send them too quickly, or drop changes that aren't from a specific subset of peers.

 ### Decentralized migrations

-When you need to change your data's schema, you can use InductionDB's migration system to ensure that migrations are only applied once across the whole network, and validated to be correct by other peers.
+When you need to change your data's schema, you can use InductionDB's migration system to ensure that migrations can be applied across the entire network safely and without causing network congestion.

 ### Replication Control